The origin of strings and rings in the atomic dynamics of disordered systems: Results

 \subsection{Exploring the timescales of string evolution}

 The string growth involves several different time scales.
 We will discuss them starting with a crystalline system.
 Fig.~\ref{fig:lattice-MD} displays several log-log plots of the MSD versus time $\Delta t$ over several orders of magnitude.
 For the defect-free Cu lattice, the plot is linear with a slope of two in the short time limit.
 This linear behavior represents the ballistic motion of the atoms.
 At $\Delta t\approx10^{-1}$ ps, the plot reaches a local maximum followed by a few oscillations, signaling a dynamic transition from the ballistics to atomic vibrations.
-The time interval of this transition is approximately $10^{-1}\lesssim\Delta t\lesssim1$ ps, which is comparable to the inverse of the Debye frequency of Cu ($\nu_{D}=7.14\times10^{12}$ Hz at 0 K).
+The time interval of this transition is approximately $10^{-1}\lesssim\Delta t\lesssim1$ ps, which is comparable to the inverse of the Debye frequency of Cu ($\nu_{D}=7.14\times10^{12}$ Hz at 0 K estimated from $\nu_{D}=k_{B}T_{D}/h$ using the Debye temperature of $T_{D}=343$ K \citep{Kittel}).
 This transition is followed by a horizontal segment representing the MSD of atomic vibrations at 1000 K.

 For systems with a single point defect, the MSD curve shows an upward deviation from the perfect-lattice behavior when $\Delta t$ reaches the timescale of string nucleation (i.e., activation of point-defect jumps) (Fig.~\ref{fig:lattice-MD}(a)).
 This time is shorter for an interstitial than for a vacancy due to the lower activation barrier.
 The horizontal segment on the curve evolves into a shoulder.
 Since point-defect jumps are dynamically memoryless, the jump activation time is the same as the average time increment of string growth, which we call the jump waiting time $\tau_{w}$.
 To quantify this time for vacancy-induced strings, we computed MSD curves for three vacancy concentrations.
 As expected, the vacancy-induced deviation of the MSD curve from the lattice behavior starts earlier as the vacancy concentration increases (Fig.~\ref{fig:lattice-MD}(b)).
 Note, however, this shift of the curves does not mean that the string activation time $\tau_{w}$ becomes shorter.
 Since the vacancies do not interact with each other, $\tau_{w}$ does not change.
 This example demonstrates that the location of the shoulder on the MSD curves does not characterize the string activation time.